sdiehl/wiwinwlh/tutorial.md

 Haskell compilers would also probably also not choose this point in the design space if given the option of breaking with the language specification.

-There is a lot of fear uncertainy and doubt spread about lazy evaluation that unfortunately that gets loses the forest for the trees and ignores 30 years of advanced research on the type system.
-In industrial programming a lot of software is sold on the meme of being of *fast* instead of being *correct*, and lazy evaluation becomes a easy talking point about these upside-down priorities.
+There is a lot of fear uncertainty and doubt spread about lazy evaluation that unfortunately that gets loses the forest for the trees and ignores 30 years of advanced research on the type system.
+In industrial programming a lot of software is sold on the meme of being of *fast* instead of being *correct*, and lazy evaluation is an intellectually easy talking point about these upside-down priorities.
 Nevertheless the colloquial perception of a laziness being "evil" is a meme that will continue to persist regardless of any underlying reality because software is intrinsically a social process.

 <hr/>